steveneschrich/cromwell-proj/conf/backends/README-backends.md

 submit = "/usr/bin/env bash ${script}"
 ```

 As you can see, there are builtin variables (like `script`) which are defined by cromwell when setting up a task.
 And then there are others that you can set (e.g., `docker` for docker container url).
 It is not entirely clear to me what language is being used for this string that is created, however the examples show there is some flexibility.
+In particular, this link (https://cromwell.readthedocs.io/en/develop/tutorials/Containers/#docker) indicates a typical shell script.

 Some things to note about configuring submissions: